 Fundraisers are people who raise money on behalf of your organization.
 If a fundraiser isn't indicated when a donation is recorded, then the donor will be listed as the fundraiser.
 If this is confusing, you may want to appoint a staff member as fundraiser for all donations NOT associated with a specific fundraiser.

 There are four ways a fundraiser can be associated with a donation record:

 - Added manually when a donation is recorded (for offline donations)

 - Added manually after an online donation occurs

-- Recorded when a fundraiser shares a donation page with his friends and includes his recruiter ID in the link
+- Recorded when a fundraiser shares a donation page with their friends and includes their recruiter ID in the link

 - Recorded when people donate via a personal fundraising page

 Donation records can be found from the Finances section or within a person's profile.
 When you are editing a donation record, you can update the fundraiser associated with the record.

 When you are doing a fundraising campaign or an event, tracking codes help you keep an eye on all the donations tied to that specific fundraising.